sl-solution/InMemoryDatasets.jl/docs/src/man/byrow.md

  2
 ```

-In the last example, note that the integers in `by` are mapped to the corresponding columns passed to the function, i.e. 1 is referring to `:x2` (it is the first column passed to the function as the column selector) and 2 is referring to `:x1`.
+In the last example, note that the integers in `with` are mapped to the corresponding columns passed to the function, i.e. 1 is referring to `:x2` (it is the first column passed to the function as the column selector) and 2 is referring to `:x1`.

 ## `mapreduce`